 Take advantage of hiking

 Hiking is amazing in Tenerife.
 Consider hiking through the Anaga Mountains where challenge and scenic beauty combine.
-If you prefer why not trek through Cueva del Viento the fourth largest lava tube in the world
+If you prefer why not trek through Cueva del Viento the fourth largest lava tube in the world.
+Don’t forget, it’s important to know the essentials for hiking and come fully prepared for your trail!

 Top up your tan